srijanreddy98/crowd-analytics/README.md

 Minimum Specs:	Quad-Core CPU,	16GB RAM, High Resolution Webcam.\
 Recommended Specs:  6/8 Core CPU,	32GB RAM, Camera -DSLR with high resolution, and better pixel count.\
 Software Requirements:\
-OS:	Any OS will do (preffered windows)\
+OS:	Any OS will do (preferred windows)\
 Python (Anaconda distibution): Should have the ability to install dependencies via pip/ conda\
 Node.js (version >= 8.9.3: Should have the ability to install dependencies via npm\
 MongoDB: MongoDB comunity server will be enough.\